datahorders/cdn-geo-routing/README.md

   --change-batch file://yourdomain-com-cdn-records.json
 ```

-Now all Australian/Oceania users will be routed to Los Angeles, with automatic failover to Fremont (ZenDC) if LAX goes down.
+Now all Australian/Oceania users will be routed to Los Angeles, with automatic failover to Dallas if LAX goes down.

 ### Other Common Customizations